Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards: Experiments

 We observe in \Cref{fig:pareto_captioning} that tuning solely BLEU1 sacrifices some points on ROUGE or BLEU4.
 Yet interpolating between $\theta_{1}$ and $\theta_{2}$ uncovers a convex set of solutions approximating the ones obtained through scalarization of the rewards in MORL.
 When comparing both full fronts in \Cref{fig:pareto_captioning_bleu1rouge}, they qualitatively have the same shape, and quantitatively the same hypervolume \cite{yen2013performance} of 0.140.
 One of the strengths of RS is its ability to scale to any number of rewards.
 In \Cref{fig:spider_captioning}, we uniformly ($\lambda_i=\frac{1}{5}$) average $N=5$ weights fine-tuned independently.
-It improves upon the initialization \cite{hu2022expansionnet} and current state-of-the-art on all metrics, except for CIDEr, on which \cite{hu2022expansionnet} was explicitly optimized. \ifthenelse{\boolean{isarxiv}}{}{
+It improves upon the initialization \cite{hu2022expansionnet} and current state-of-the-art on all metrics, except for CIDEr, on which \cite{hu2022expansionnet} was explicitly optimized.
+We confirm in \Cref{fig:spiders_appendix_captioning} that RS can handle more than $2$ rewards through additional spider maps.
+Specifically, we compare the performances across all $N=5$ metrics when averaging $1\leq M \leq N$ networks (each fine-tuned on one of the $N$ rewards, thus leaving out $N-M$ rewards at training) and sequentially adding more networks to the weight average.
+We consistently observe that adding one additional network specialized on one additional reward extends the scope of the possible rewards that RS can tackle Pareto-optimally.